CarsonDavis/CarsonDavis.github.io/_posts/2024-06-15-goto_recipes.md

 -----

 ## Roast Beef Sandwich
-The basic idea here is that if you use premium ingredients and properly prepare them, you can make a sandwich that is better than anything you can buy.
+These days, sandwiches in restaurants cost $15+ and are mediocre at best.
+However, I firmly believe that if you use premium ingredients and properly prepare them, you can make a cheap sandwich at home that will rock your world.

 ### The Fundamentals
-The basic sandwich relies on nothing but bread meat and cheese.
-Honestly I think this has a wonderful nostalgic feel, but the advanced variations are also great.
+For the basic roast beef sandwich, we rely on nothing but bread, meat, and cheese.
+If use quality roast beef, properly butter and toast the bread, and use a good cheese, you will have a sandwich that is better than 90% of the sandwiches you can buy.

+Brioche or ciabatta buns are a great starting place, with high-quality Japanese mayo, and muenster cheese.
+The roast beef is the star of the show, and you should not skimp on it.
+I think it costs $15/lb, and it is well worth it.
+It should be shaved, not sliced, and it will be so thin that it will almost melt in your mouth.
+Do not be tempted to warm the meat, as it will lose its delicate texture.
+If you do a good job toasting the buns, they will bring warmth to the sandwich.

 - Publix Brioche Buns
-- London Port Roast Beef
+- London Port Roast Beef (shaved not sliced!)
 - Kewpie Mayo
-- Cheese
+- Muenster Cheese

 ### Variations
 - **Plane Jane**
-  - mayo, meat, munster.
-This has has that perfect nostalgic childhood feel, but with premium ingredients and techniques it shines beautifully.
+  - This has has that perfect nostalgic childhood feel, but with premium ingredients and techniques it shines beautifully.
+  - mayo, meat, muenster

 - **Garlic Mayo**
-  - mayo, meat, garlic, munster.
-Squeeze 1-2 cloves of garlic into the mayo and mix.
-If you nail the balance, this gives a robust punch that elevates the sandwich.
+  - Whenever I want to quickly and easily elevate a savory dish, I add a touch of fresh garlic.
+The key is in the balance.
+Squeeze 1-2 cloves of garlic into the mayo before spreading on the bread.
+Too much, and it becomes a garlic sandwich, but when you get it right, it's a beautiful thing.
+  - mayo, meat, garlic, muenster

 - **The Works**

-  - For those of you that love measurements, I recorded the exact amounts I used.
-I would caution you to use your own tastebuds to adjust.
+  - For those of you that love measurements, I recorded the exact amounts I used on one particular day.
+In reality, i make it different every time, and you should let your own tastebuds guide you, but for the tentative, this should provide an adequate starting place.
+  - The microplaned cheese is very important here, shredding it <i>not</i> the same.
+If you want details on the vinegars I use, checkout the [Pantry Staples]({% link _posts/2024-06-15-pantry_staples.md %}) post.
   - 80g beef
   - 30g mayo + 3g garlic
   - 15g arugula + 5g white vinegar + 5g dulce vinegar